 The more you know your audience, the more influential you can be, and as a new director this will allow you to be more helpful on both an individual and organisational level.
 You’ll find that once you arrive in that first board meeting, it’ll feel a lot less nerve wracking than it might otherwise because you’ve already met a few (if not all) of your colleagues.

 On a larger scale, also reach out to key company stakeholders, such as management, major donors, suppliers and important customers.
 You should ensure that doing so doesn’t break any protocols, so check with the Chair first.
 If they’re wary of the idea, it might help to remind them that the more you speak to and understand all the different stakeholders, the better you can serve and govern them in your board role.

 Depending on the company’s culture, they may encourage that sort of transparency and integration, or they might prefer you not to.
 Either way, introducing yourself to people within the organisation on all different levels will help build your presence, create your network and make your integration much easier.

-#3 – When to talk and when to listen
+Challenge #3: Knowing when to talk and when to listen

 Even after you’ve overcome the first two challenges it’s important to know when to speak and when to listen.
 Knowing when to speak or not can be all in the preparation.
 Prepare well in advance by reading all the necessary papers and conducting all research beforehand.
 Understand your point of view and why you have it.
 That way, you will know what will be discussed, and you’ll be able to join in with the proper relevancy and knowledge.